Impact & Partners

 Community Talks

-From winter 2026, we will begin offering talks and presentations on the development of Sweetheart: Angel of the Moor.
-These sessions will be available for local heritage societies, community groups, and women’s organisations, giving audiences a chance to hear about the film’s historical research, creative process, and wider impact aims.
+Beginning winter 2026, we will offer a series of talks and presentations on the development of Sweetheart: Angel of the Moor.
+Designed for heritage societies, community groups, educational organisations, and women’s networks, these sessions explore the film’s historical research, creative development, and its wider cultural impact.

 Contact